pygame/pygame/docs/reST/ref/display.rst

    When requesting fullscreen display modes, sometimes an exact match for the requested resolution cannot be made.
-In these situations pygame will select the closest compatable match.
+In these situations pygame will select the closest compatible match.
 The returned surface will still always match the requested resolution.

    The flags argument controls which type of display you want.
 There are